CameronBlanchard/student-workbook/src/reflections/wk1/day 1.md

 # What is git and why do we use it?

->Git is a source control solution
+>Git is a source control solution.